hasura/ndc-spec/specification/src/specification/schema/scalar-types.md

 A `min`/`max` function should ignore the order of its input values, and should be invariant of partitioning, that is: `min(x, min(y, z))` = `min(x, y, z)` for any partitioning `x, y, z` of the input values.

-### Custom Aggregation Functions
+### Custom Aggregate Functions

-A custom aggregation function has type `custom` and is defined by its _result type_ - that is, the type of the aggregated data.
+A custom aggregate function has type `custom` and is defined by its _result type_ - that is, the type of the aggregated data.
+The result type can be any type, not just a scalar type.

 ## See also